OWASP/owasp-mastg/Document/0x07c-Testing-Cryptography.md

 ### Testing for Custom Implementations of Cryptography

--- [TODO - needs more review / editing ] --

 #### Overview

 The use of a non-standard and custom build algorithm for cryptographic functionalities is dangerous because a determined attacker may be able to break the algorithm and compromise data that has been protected.
 Implementing cryptographic functions is time consuming, difficult and likely to fail.
 Instead well-known algorithms that were already proven to be secure should be used.
 All mature frameworks and libraries offer cryptographic functions that should also be used when implementing mobile apps.